Goldman Algebra, Opers and the Swapping Algebra

 To every cross fraction $[X;Y;x;y]$, we associate a function, denoted by $\overline{[X;Y;x;y]}$, on $\BB(\PP)$ by the following formula

-The following proposition follows at once form the definition of cross ratio \begin{proposition} The map ${[X;Y;x;y]}\to\overline{[X;Y;x;y]}$ extends uniquely to a morphism of commutative associative algebras from $\cB(\PP)$ to the algebra of functions on $\BB(\PP)$. \end{proposition}
+The following proposition follows at once from the definition of cross ratio \begin{proposition} The map ${[X;Y;x;y]}\to\overline{[X;Y;x;y]}$ extends uniquely to a morphism of commutative associative algebras from $\cB(\PP)$ to the algebra of functions on $\BB(\PP)$. \end{proposition}

-In the sequel, we shall use an identical notation for a multi fraction and its image in the space of functions on $\BB(\PP)$.
-So far, we did not consider any topological structure on $\BB(\PP)$.
+In the sequel, we shall use an identical notation for a multifraction and its image in the space of functions on $\BB(\PP)$.
+So far also, we did not (and will not) consider any topological structure on $\BB(\PP)$ nor on $\mathsf P$.